 There are many sunset cruises to choose from that range from less than €50 to €1000 and more.
 Most of them offer meals and drinks, while, if you really want to splurge, there’s also the possibility for a private tour on a catamaran or sailing boat.

 No matter the details, all sunset caldera cruises have one thing in common — they offer unforgettable sunset views from the best vantage point.
-Click here for one of the most popular sunset tours, which includes dinner and wine.
+Click here for one of the most popular sunset tours, which includes dinner and wine for around $100.

 7. Eat The Best Souvlaki in Santorini

 Going back to more budget-friendly things to do in Santorini, let me introduce you to the best souvlaki on the island: Lucky’s Souvlakis in Fira.

 On an island famous for its top-end (expensive) dining options, a down-to-earth meal consisting of the most famous street food in Greece should not be overlooked.

 To us Greeks, it’s generally known that the farther away from mainland Greece you go, the less tasty the souvlaki gets.
 Therefore, we typically think that the Greek islands aren’t the best places in the country to try souvlaki.